 - TrendBlendz: how Splitarillos use marijuana flavors to promote cigarillo use,Tobacco Control

 - Flavored Tobacco Products in the United States: A Systematic Review Assessing Use and Attitudes, Nicotine & Tobacco Research

 - This review of studies assessing attitudes towards non-menthol flavored tobacco products found that consumer perceptions of non-menthol flavored tobacco products are more positive than consumer perceptions of non-flavored tobacco products.
 Younger ages were also associated with flavored tobacco use,

-- Learn more about polices that restrict availability, placement, and packaging of tobacco products, including flavored tobacco.
+- Learn more about policies that restrict the availability of flavored tobacco.

 - The journal Tobacco Control focuses all on e-cigarettes this month!
 View the table of contents here.
 A sample of the studies included:

 - Combustible cigarettes cost less to use than e-cigarettes: global evidence and tax policy implications, Tobacco Control